natanchik/natanchik/README.md

 I started my path in IT with Python, took a course in Deep Learning,
 and then got acquainted with web development.
 And I realized that I had found my direction.
-Now my main goal is to become a professional Frontend developer.
+Now my main goal is to become a pro in Frontend development.

 &#128232; How to connect with me: [My LinkedIn](https://www.linkedin.com/in/natalia-lebedeva-b0391b293/)
 &#128188; My experience: [My Portfolio](https://natanchik.github.io/portfolio/)